 Would you like to look around?
 Arrange a visit and see what University Centre Reaseheath can offer

-The HE Support Team (HEST) provide confidential information, advice and guidance to students with a learning difficulty or disability.
+Our specialist Inclusive Learning Team provide confidential information, advice and guidance to students with a learning difficulty or disability.
 This includes students with:

 - Specific learning difficulties (e.g. dyslexia)

 - Physical disability

 - Long standing health conditions

 We can advise on the Disabled Student’s Allowance (DSA) and can offer advice on reasonable adjustments to address any potential barriers to learning.
 It is a good idea for you to contact us well before you arrive at University Centre Reaseheath.
 We are happy to arrange any visits to the campus where we can discuss your support needs.
 If you have not already done this, it would be good if you contacted us as soon as you arrive at University.

 As an Approved Assessment Centre for Disabled Student Allowance (DSA) we can assess any student wishing to attend a higher education institution anywhere in the country.

 Once you have your eligibility letter or email advising you to have a needs assessment, please contact the UCR Inclusive Learning Team.